 How are tryouts handled and how many players are selected?

 Please refer to the <Club's Tryout Policy> which was unanimously approved by the Board of Directors on April 19, 2017.

 When and where are practices held?

 Fall practices (September through November) are generally held on Sundays.
 Late spring and summer practices (June through late July) are generally held on weekday evenings (one to two per week).
 Practices are held at various sites in the Washington DC area including Alexandria City, Fairfax County, Arlington County, Montgomery County and the District of Columbia.
 Field space is a challenge for all youth sports, and CLC is making an ongoing effort to find and secure the best available fields throughout our region.

 Tournaments are scheduled throughout the fall and summer and are selected to provide the best opportunities for the Club’s players to be seen by as many college coaches as possible.
 Many tournaments are in the local Washington-Baltimore area, but each year a few tournaments will require more distant travel with overnight stays.
 To obtain a current tournament schedule, look at the "Tournaments" section of our website.

 Will each player have sufficient playing time to showcase her skills?

 Team rosters are formed in order to allow each player the opportunity to showcase her skills.
-In all game and tournament situations, playing time is at the discretion of the individual coaches but should be reasonably balanced among players in good standing.
+In all games and tournament situations, playing time is at the discretion of the individual coaches but should be a minimum of a half of every game (which may be a combination of time over a game) among players in good standing.
 Playing time can be affected by player attitude, attendance, effort, and coachability.

 What assistance with the college recruitment process does the club provide to the individual player and her family?